mikkas70/l3-interview/readme.md

 - "Total number of squares:" should represent the total count of square objects in the state.
 - "Total number of blue squares:" should represent the count of square objects in the state that have their `color` property set to 'blue'.

-## Task 5: Implementing hooks

-Create and implement a custom hook within the Homepage component that handles the addition of new squares:

-- The hook should add a new square object with the `color` property set to 'blue' to the squares array in the state every 3 seconds.

-Create and implement a new custom hook within the Homepage component that handles the removal of squares:

-- When the amount of squares in state is greater than 10, the hook should remove all squares from the squares array.

-## Task 6: Creating Actions
+## Task 5: Creating Actions

+Implement an action for the "Add red square" button:

+- When this button is clicked, a new red square should be appended to the list of squares.

 Implement an action for the "Paint all squares blue" button:

 - When this button is clicked, every square object in the state should have its `color` property changed to 'blue', effectively painting all the squares blue.

+## Task 6: Implementing hooks

+Create and implement a custom hook within the Homepage component that handles the following logic:

+- When the amount of squares in state is greater than 10, the hook should remove all squares from the squares array.

 ## Task 7: Conditional Rendering
 Demonstrate your understanding of conditional rendering:
-Implement a feature such that if there are more than 5 squares in the grid, render a message saying "Wow, that's a lot of squares!" instead of the square count.
+Implement a feature such that if there are more than 8 squares in the grid, render a message saying "Wow, that's a lot of squares!" instead of the square count.